ybieri/binaryninja-xtensa/README.md

 TBD
 ```

-Big thanks to @emesare to help build this plugin
+Big thanks to @emesare to help write this plugin